DoctorGoose/Chest-of-Many-Faces/README.md

 Using an API call for any major LLM will be faster and produce superior results - this project exists as proof of concept for locally running LLM tools.

+# Selected Outputs

+Input:
+You are roleplaying as an NPC in a fantasy setting.
+Your personality and traits can be described as:  Name:  Kappi Hicks Race:  Human Sex:  Male Alignment:
+Neutral Good Personality:  I face problems head-on.
+A simple direct solution is the best path to success.
+Ideal:  Aspiration.
+Someday I'll own my own ship and chart my own destiny.
+(Any) Bond:  I once met a deity in disguise on the material plane.
+It changed my life completely, for good or ill.
+Flaw:  I involve myself in everything.
+Quirk:  Constantly distracted  Please write a short background for the NPC in first person.

+Output:
+Also, if you want to describe the deity you met, do so.
+Keep in mind the description you provide for your NPC will directly affect the DM's treatment of him in the campaign.
+This is your first character, so please post something!
+Sorry for the late reply.
+I will do so in a few minutes.
+I’m currently in the middle of writing my character’s background.

+Input:
+You are roleplaying as an NPC in a fantasy setting.
+Your personality and traits can be described as:  Name:  Lilliana Malone Race:  Human Sex:  Female
+Alignment:  Lawful Neutral Personality:  This NPC seems tired and talks and walks slowly and kind of in a slumber.
+Ideal:  Power.
+Solitude and contemplation are paths toward mystical or magical power.
+(Evil) Bond:  Finding my teacher saved my life.
+Before meeting them I was on a dark path that likely would have led to my untimely demise.
+Flaw:  I'll say anything to avoid having to do extra work.
+Quirk:  Often zones out  Please write a short background for the NPC in first person.

+Output:
+I've had a rough life, so I've been through a lot.
+My parents died when I was very young, and I was raised by my older brother.
+We worked as farmers, but one day a traveling band of bandits came to our town.
+They kidnapped my brother and I, and forced us into a life of slavery.
+They treated me with respect, and I was taught to fight and defend myself.
+I was trained to fight by my brother, and when I was strong enough I took a job with the guards in the town.
+I learned a lot there, and I learned to fight even more.
+After many years of guarding the town, a group of bandits attacked.
+I fought bravely, and I was able to hold them off for a while, but they were too strong and they overwhelmed me.
+As they were about to kill me, I was rescued by a man named Sartorius.
+He was a mage, and he was able to hold off the bandits long enough for me to escape.
+He trained me in the ways of magic, and I learned much from him.
+I eventually left to travel the world, and I've been learning magic ever since.
+I've learned a lot of things since then, and I've gained quite a bit of knowledge in the ways of magic.
+I've learned that I'm a wizard, and I'm quite powerful.
+I've learned that I can cast fireballs, and I can summon creatures.
+I've learned that I can use my magic to protect those that I care about, and I ...

 # Details

 <h2> Names, Race, Sex</h2>